notdev17/central/time/index.md

 ## **Discussion Summary part A:**

-&nbsp;&nbsp;&nbsp We discussed that we would politely let each other know if someone exercises too much control &nbsp;&nbsp;&nbsp or isn't participating enough.
+&nbsp;&nbsp;&nbsp; We discussed that we would politely let each other know if someone exercises too much control &nbsp;&nbsp;&nbsp; or isn't participating enough.
 We also agreed that if there is inclement weather or someone isn't feeling good
-&nbsp;&nbsp;&nbsp that we would use "Discord" for the people(s) not showing up to the meeting as it has chat and a webcam feature.
+&nbsp;&nbsp;&nbsp; that we would use "Discord" for the people(s) not showing up to the meeting as it has chat and a webcam feature.
-&nbsp;&nbsp;&nbsp We attempted to set up a domain but decided it would be easier to use github pages as a project website.
+&nbsp;&nbsp;&nbsp; We attempted to set up a domain but decided it would be easier to use github pages as a project website.
-&nbsp;&nbsp;&nbsp We are going to continue the rest of the meeting Thursday the 12th after class.
+&nbsp;&nbsp;&nbsp; We are going to continue the rest of the meeting Thursday the 12th after class.

 - ## **Meeting 1 part B: 10/12/2017, 7:30 - 8:30pm**
 ##### Location: Cherry Parkes study room